brianpeiris/RiftSketch/README.md

 - Convenient keyboard shortcuts
 - Leap motion support
 - Webcam pass-through
-- Leap motion

 ## Setup

-If you happen to have a Rift and you want to try it out yourself, download a developer build of Firefox or Chrome that includes the WebVR APIs from [MozVR](http://mozvr.com/downloads) or
+If you happen to have an Oculus Rift and you want to try it out yourself, download a developer build of Firefox or Chrome that includes the WebVR APIs from [MozVR](http://mozvr.com/downloads) or
 [the Chrome dev build share](https://drive.google.com/folderview?id=0BzudLt22BqGRbW9WTHMtOWMzNjQ&usp=sharing#list)